isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 #### **NOTES**
 [^1]: Webb, J. (1979, November 26).
 World declared rid of smallpox. *The Straits Times*, p.
 10. Retrieved from NewspaperSG.

-[^2]: Centers for Disease Control and Prevention. (n.d.).
-History of smallpox.
+[^2]: Centers for Disease Control and Prevention. (n.d.). *History of smallpox*.
 Retrieved from Centers for Disease Control and Prevention website.

 [^3]: Lee, Y.K.
 (1973, December).
 Smallpox and vaccination in early Singapore (Part I) (1819–1829).
 Singapore Medical Journal, 14 (4), 525–531, p.
 527. Retrieved from Singapore Medical Association website.